eljlgl3l/MemoryCard-Final/README.md

 # MemoryCard: The Database App made by gamers, for gamers

 **MemoryCard** is an Android app that is makes managing your game library across multiple platform ecosystems easier.
-Most game platforms like Playstation Plus, Xbox Live, Steam and Nintendo Online already have places to implement
+Most game platforms like Playstation Plus, Xbox Live, Steam and Nintendo Online already have places to implement the tracking of a user's game library, but these places are only for that specific platform.

+MemoryCard aims to be asingulsr place where you can track your game collections amongst all platforms,  as well as being easy to use to track your playtime for individual games.

 ## Requirements for using the app: